dashboarddesignpatterns/dashboarddesignpatterns.github.io/patterns.md

 # 2. Composition Design Patterns

 The **composition** of a dashboard determines how its individual components are combined on screen.
 Dashboards show multiple information elements and their structure and layout on page are meaningful decisions made by a designer.
-We identified several groups of composition pattern: the use of available **screenspace** to represent information (including strategies for reducing the amount of information shown at once), the **layout** of components in a single dashboard screen, and the use of **color** and color schemes throughout a dashboard.
+We identified several groups of composition pattern: the use of available **screenspace** to represent information (including strategies for reducing the amount of information shown at once), the **structure** of multiple dashboard pages and the relationships between those, the **layout** of components in a single dashboard page, and the use of **color** and color schemes throughout a dashboard.

 ## 2.1 Screenspace